 Mentorship, education, community service, and flag football in Washington Heights.

-Season 16 is dedicated to the life and legacy of Christopher “CJ” Redding, a cherished member of the YALD family who played for The Heights, the 2025 YFFL Champions.
-In his honor, teams will wear a commemorative patch throughout the season, and we are currently working on additional ways to pay tribute.
+Season 16 is dedicated in loving memory of Christopher “CJ” Redding, a proud Heights player and member of the YALD family.
+The Heights were the 2025 YFFL Champions, and CJ will always be part of that team’s story.
+Teams will wear a commemorative patch throughout the season, and additional tributes will be announced.

 YALD is a sports-based youth development nonprofit dedicated to empowering underserved young people with the skills and confidence to achieve their dreams and become positive forces for change in their communities.
 We believe that physical activity is vital for youth development, contributing to their physical, social, and emotional well-being.